ManikinSaute/pdf2post/README.md

 - Button to process the file
 - Creates an "Import" post
 - Saves the file to the media library
-- Adds the file name to post meta
+- Adds the file name, original URL and a hash, to post meta
-- Adds the original file URL to post meta
+- Sets the post to unprocessed

 When editing a single Import post: